Ksar Hadada: Government

 Ksar Hadada is run by a mayor and a village council.
 Seeing as almost all local government is located in Ghomrassen, projects concerning the village are discussed with the mayor of Ghomrassen and the town's council, and occasionally with the governor of Tataouine.

 Elections

 Economy

 The local economy depends mainly on olive cultivation as well as goat and sheep farming.
 Most of the village's residents no longer live there and only return during the holidays; this emigration is caused by a lack of employment.
 Ksar Hadada remains strongly tied to the nearby town of Ghomrassen, as it is the seat of the municipality.

 Part of the ksar has been turned into a hotel where tourists can stay.
-An area was used by director George Lucas in the film Star Wars : Episode I - The Phantom Menace to represent Mos Espa on the planet Tatooine, the birthplace of Anakin Skywalker.
+In June 1997, American film director George Lucas used the area to shoot on-location scenes for Star Wars: Episode I – The Phantom Menace (1999) to represent Mos Espa on the planet Tatooine, the birthplace of Anakin Skywalker.